isomerpages/pmo-carbonmarketcoop/pages/About Carbon Trading.md

 Article 6 generally aims to:
 1) Promote emissions mitigation while fostering sustainable development,
-2) Incentivize emissions mitigations across the public and private sector,
+2) Incentivise emissions mitigations across the public and private sector,
 3) Help the participating countries fulfill their NDCs, and
 4) Deliver an overall mitigation in global emissions.